johnshearing/PrivateKeyVault/README.md

   * Then follow the prompts to remove Bob's private key from the keyring.
   * Next highlight the menu option which says **Delete a public key** and press the **Enter** key.
   * Follow the prompts to delete Bob's public key.
-  * Verify that there are no more private eys on the key ring by highlighting the menu option which says **List private keys** and press the **Enter** key.
+  * Verify that there are no more private keys on the key ring by highlighting the menu option which says **List private keys** and press the **Enter** key.
   * Verify that there are no more public keys on the key ring by highlighting the menu option which says **List public keys** and press the **Enter** key.
   * Now that the keyring is cleared out we are ready to play the part of Alice.
   *